-Transition Leytonstone was born in September 2009, after a screening of The Power of Community, an inspirational film about the extraordinary response of the people of Cuba to the oil embargo in the 1990s. ( www.powerofcommunity.org ) After the film we had a lively discussion of how we could start our own local initiatives to bring our community together and reduce our dependency on fossil fuels.
-A group of us decided then and there to start Transition Leytonstone.
+After the films we had a lively discussion about what we could do locally to bring our community together and reduce our dependency on fossil fuels.
+We decided then and there to start Transition Leytonstone.

 We celebrated our 10th birthday in 2019 and are now looking forward to the next 10 years.